MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-text-contrast.md

 <!-- Inspect tool -->
 For elements that have text, the **Inspect** tool's information overlay shows the following:
 *  The contrast ratio of text versus background colors.
-*  A green checkbox icon for elements with enough contrast.
+*  A green check mark icon for elements with enough contrast.
 *  A yellow alert icon for elements that don't have enough contrast.

 In some cases, contrast is affected by setting the browser to light theme or dark theme.